odestry/theme-starter/README.md

 ## Tools

-There are a number of really useful tools that the Shopify Themes team uses during development.
-Dawn is already set up to work with these tools.
+There are a number of really useful tools during development.
+This theme is already set up to work with these tools.

 ### Shopify CLI